Community Associations

-Our department-wide efforts toward diversity, equity and inclusion (DEI) are led by a standing committee for DEI and Community Engagement, working alongside three subcommittees that focus on the specific areas of education and resources, messaging and patient engagement, and community outreach.
-As teams of health care professionals, scientists, and administrators, we work in developing and implementing initiatives to further diversity and inclusion in Radiation Oncology and our community.
-We invite all who are interested to join our DEI committee.
+Our department-wide efforts toward Community Engagement are led by a standing committee working alongside three subcommittees that focus on the specific areas of education and resources, messaging and patient engagement, and community outreach.
+As teams of health care professionals, scientists, and administrators, we work in developing and implementing initiatives to further cultural humility and empathy within our department and our community.
+We invite all who are interested to join our committee.
 Please contact Chief of Staff, Lora Furman (Lora.Furman@Pennmedicine.upenn.edu) or Dr. Theresa Busch (theresa.busch@pennmedicine.upenn.edu) for more information.

 PENN Women in Radiation Oncology